-To manage variable interest rate exposure for its debt portfolio, in December 1998, September 2001 and December 2009, the College entered into interest rate swap arrangements with major financial institutions.
-The total original notional amounts were \$50,180,000 for these swap arrangements.
-The swap notional amounts of each contract will gradually decline, corresponding to the principal amortization of the College's Series 1998, Series 2001 and Series 2009 bonds.

-The swap arrangements for the Series 1998 and Series 2001 expired in 2012 upon the refinancing of these bounds.
-The arrangements for the Series 2009 bonds are scheduled to expire in December 2024.
-The College pays a fixed rate of 4.70% under the remaining arrangements.
+To manage variable interest rate exposure for its debt portfolio, in December 2009, the College entered into a interest rate swap arrangement with a major financial institution.
+The total original notional amount was \$17,025,000 for this swap arrangement.
+The swap notional amount will gradually decline, corresponding to the principal amortization of the College's Series 2009 bonds.
+The arrangement for the Series 2009 bonds is scheduled to expire in December 2024.
+The College pays a fixed rate of 4.70% under the remaining arrangement.